rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/grandstream_ucm62xx_sql_account_guess.md

 * Do: `use auxiliary/scanner/http/grandstream_ucm62xx_sql_account_guess`
 * Do: `set RHOST <ip>`
 * Do: `run`
-* You should get a list of usernames and passwords
+* You should get a list of valid credentials for the target device.

 ## Options